shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 as a part of the `rt-demo repository <https://github.com/shuhaowu/rt-demo>`__.
 In this library, I define ``rt::App``, ``rt::Thread``, and ``rt::CyclicFifoThread`` similar to the code introduced here.
-The library has more features, such as being able to set CPU affinity, use busy wait to reduce jitter, track latency statistics, and more\ [#fadvanced]_.
-More features could be also added in the future with further development.
+The library has more features, such as the ability to set CPU affinity, use busy wait to reduce jitter, and track latency statistics\ [#fadvanced]_.
+More features may also be added in the future with further development.

 .. [#fsleep] The usage of ``clock_nanosleep`` is preferred over functions like ``usleep`` and ``std::this_thread::sleep_for`` as the latter cannot sleep